Menu

 For instance, inhaling asbestos fibers may cause the fibers to move through lung tissue and lodge in the pleura.
 The fibers then cause inflammation, which may later lead to the development of mesothelioma tumor cells.

 Patients should discuss any possible symptoms of mesothelioma with a doctor.
 It is also important for patients to disclose any history of asbestos exposure.
-With all this information, doctors can begin to provide a differential diagnosis.
+With this information, doctors can begin to provide an accurate diagnosis.

 Some symptom-free individuals may suspect or know of past asbestos exposure.
 They should still discuss this with a doctor, who may help monitor for signs of asbestos disease.